Uiedbook/cradova/README.md

 ---

-More info on Cradova screens
+More info on Cradova pages

 ---

-screens are rendered once by default to hack responsiveness making your app work fast as user navigates.

-this behavior can be override
-by passing
-persist: false
-in the constructor

-Cradova screens has
+Cradova pages has
 onActivate() and
 onDeactivate() methods which is also available in the component function on the this variable bound to it.

-this allow you manage rendering circle for each screen in your app
+this allow you manage rendering circle for each page in your app

 ---

-More info on Cradova Ref
+More info on Cradova Comp

 ---

-Cradova Ref is a dynamic component class, which ships simple abstractions like:
+Cradova Comp is a dynamic component class, which ships simple abstractions like:

+- recall
+- useEffect
-- Effects
+- useState
-- stash
+- useRef
 - preRender
-- updateState

-these behaviors allow you manage rendering circle for refs in your app
+these behaviors allow you manage rendering circle for Comps in your app

 ---